MVioque/YODA/README.md

 The pipeline of the algorithm can be structured as follows:

-1st - Selection of Known Sources for Training and Input Sample of unkwown sources to classify
+1st - Selection of known sources for training and Input Sample of unkwown sources to classify

 2nd - Selection of the characteristics